Uditha05/Uditha05/README.md

 - 🔭 I’m currently working on hexcodelab.lk and eventseekout.com.
 - 🌱 I’m currently learning Spring(Java), Flutter and Unity Engine.
-- 🎓 I'm studying at the University of Moratuwa.(Computer)
+- 🎓 I'm studying at the University of Moratuwa.(Computer Science and Engineering)
 - 👯 I’m looking to collaborate on Java Projects.
 - 🤔 I’m looking for help with Java and Flutter developments.
 - 📫 How to reach me: